Contents

 Me at the time

 I was around!
-The text on these scans of bad slides reads «Øyvind Teig at Digital Computer Laboratory at University of Illinois Urbana-Champaign, winter 1968, at an AFS week-end».
+The text on these scans of bad slides reads «Øyvind Teig at Digital Computer Laboratory at University of Illinois Urbana-Champaign, January 1968, at an AFS week-end».

-We saw this CONRAC machine (or perhaps it’s just the name of the display type?) and I also think we saw an ILLIAC machine, I don’t know which number.
+We saw this PLATO computer system (I think CONRAC is some unrelated name) in Sept.
+1967.
+I also think we saw an ILLIAC machine, I don’t know which number.
 The presenter was very enthusiastic.
 (So enthusiastic that I wrote a letter to MIT and got a booklet from them.
 But well back in Norway after about a year I eventually ended up at NTH here in Trondheim (now NTNU)).
 I doubt that we were shown the ILLIAC III which was doing particle physics for them I now read, since it looks like pure defence coding was not in the local’s wanting (here).

 An Wang writes in [8] (pp161-162) that in the summer of ’68 «Hewlett-Packard suddenly announced a new calculator, their HP 9100 Series. ..it had a number of features that badly hurt sales of our more sophisticated calculators.
 It had a CRT display..«.
 This probably explained why they at the university showed us their CRT display, it even had graphics and text.
 Not just an oscilloscope or radar or sonar any more.